TheCodingLand/fastTextApi/Readme.md

+# fastTextApi

-# This is a very simple python api implementation for fastText https://github.com/facebookresearch/fastText.git
+## This is a very simple python api implementation for fastText https://github.com/facebookresearch/fastText.git

-It is intended as an small proof of concept of a flask API exposing trained models through a prediction api.
+It is intended as an small proof of concept of a flask API exposing trained models.